 What is a Self-Guided Tour?
-All You Need to Know

-Self-supported or self guided travel is on the rise.
+Self guided travel is on the rise.
 But that begs the question, what is a self-guided tour?
 A Self-Guided Tour is a vacation package where you're in charge while a travel company helps take care of the less fun and more time consuming parts - so you can explore at your own pace.

 It’s the best of both worlds where a self-guided adventure gives you more of what you want – versatility and freedom of traveling on your own with all the perks of an organized tour.